wsjung0516/rxjs/technic3.md

 Using zip operator (rxjs) to wait the next process complete.

 - case1: One split window.

-1. Just after taking grid type, start rendering.
+1. Above diagram, step 3 is already made, step 4 is mader just the time when grid type1 is selected.

 - case2: Multi split window.
 1. isStartedRendering: status of starting rendering.
 Should check if element id of previous split window is the same with id of isFinishedRendering$ value.